Code-Institute-Submissions/the-shamans-cat/README.md

 **Value to Business:**
 - Establish an online presence so potential clients can find the practitioner.
-Creates a brand for the practitioner so they can be identified over the competition.
+- Creates a brand for the practitioner so they can be identified over the competition.
-Increases the practitioner’s client base by inspiring confidence in the potential clients to make contact and book a session.
+- Increases the practitioner’s client base by inspiring confidence in the potential clients to make contact and book a session.
-The site acts as proof of ability of the practitioner to the potential clients.
+- The site acts as proof of ability of the practitioner to the potential clients.
-In addition, social media links help promote the practitioner’s online presence.
+- In addition, social media links help promote the practitioner’s online presence.

 **Value to Clients:**
 - Become informed about this modality and its benefits.
-Learn about the practitioner and her experience so they can decide if credible and want to book a session.
+- Learn about the practitioner, her experience so they can decide if the practitioner is credible.
+- Find out the cost of a session and decide if it is affordable.
+- Contact the practitioner for either, more information, or to book a session.

 ***